19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 2 of 2016 wef 01/07/2015]

-(2A) Subsection (1)(b) shall not apply to any expenditure which qualifies for deduction under section 14X.
+(2A) Subsection (1)(b) shall not apply to any expenditure which qualifies for deduction under section 14X or 14ZB.

 [Act 37 of 2014 wef 27/11/2014]

+[Act 34 of 2016 wef 01/07/2016]

 (2B) Subsection (1)(b) and (c) does not apply to any expenditure which qualifies for deduction under section 14ZA.